 The scheme transforms the historic mill interior, creating modern teaching spaces, from the basement to the second floor, along with extensive office and administrative support facilities on each floor.

-Set in a conservation area, the iconic building is part of the Wigan landscape and has served formerly as a grain warehouse, a gas showroom and offices for Wigan Metropolitan Borough Council.
+Set in a conservation area, the iconic building is part of the Wigan landscape and has served formerly as a grain warehouse, a gas showroom and offices for Wigan MBC.

-Wigan's ground-breaking University Technical College will be fully fitted out to support curriculum specialisms which include food production, manufacturing, engineering, green energy and recycling.
+Wigan’s ground-breaking University Technical College has been fully fitted out to support curriculum specialisms which include food production, manufacturing, engineering, green energy and recycling.

-The office administration and support areas will be delivered to the same exacting design standard, whilst providing open spaces and state of the art IT connections to enable flexible working, communication and collaborative teamwork
+The office and support areas have been delivered to the same exacting design standard, whilst providing open spaces and state of the art IT connections to enable flexible working, communication and collaborative teamwork.